MapsPeople/docs/collections/_ios/v3/map-styling/index.md

 myMapControl.setDisplayRule(myDisplayRule, for: myLocations)
 ```

 Setting a display rule for specific locations will *not* persist the new display rule for that type throughout the whole app session and across instances of `MPMapControl`.
-In other words, as soon as your instance of `MPMapControl` is deallocated, the overridden display rules for specific locations will reset to its original display rule.
+In other words, as soon as your instance of `MPMapControl` is deallocated, the overridden display rules for specific locations will reset to their original display rule.

 ## Style the Map using Google Maps Styling